Children's commissioners express 'deep concern' over child refugees decision

 The letter, which comes after interventions from the Archbishop of Canterbury, the Most Rev Justin Welby, and the head of the Catholic Church in England and Wales, Cardinal Vincent Nichols, piles further pressure on the Government to reverse its decision.

-A legal challenge against ending the scheme is expected to reach the High Court in May.
+A legal challenge against ending the scheme is expected to reach the High Court in the summer.

 A Government spokeswoman said: "Our commitment to resettle 350 unaccompanied children from Europe is just one way we are helping.